Last Updated: 4/ 11/ 2023

 Is Knoxville Culturally Diverse?

 Yes, Knoxville is culturally diverse, with a rich history that dates back hundreds of years.
-It has a large student population, a thriving art and theater scene, and a booming music and food stage.
+It has a large student population, a thriving art and theatre scene, and a booming music and food stage.
 The city has a vibrant downtown area with many historic buildings, parks, and a beautiful riverfront.

 Is Knoxville a Good Place to Retire?